 You are here

-Saloni Mishra is a current Technical Systems Management student.
+Saloni Mishra is a graduate of the Technical Systems Management program.
 She chose the Illinois PSM for the “blend of science and business where an understanding of the technical aspect was provided but developed the students to be tomorrow's leaders.”
 Saloni earned dual undergraduate degrees in Political Science and Informatics from the University of Illinois.
 She completed her business analyst internship at Country Financial located in Bloomington, Illinois, and credits the Illinois PSM for helping develop the communication skills needed for various departmental presentations and meetings.
-Saloni highly recommends the Technology Entrepreneurship courses TE560 and TE567 as well was Finance and Project Management.
-She states “These courses are amazing because they teach you how to manage groups of people and foundations of investment, which is definitely needed later on in life.”
+After graduation, she accepted a role with United Health Group as their Senior Associate for the Technology Development Program.

 Technical Systems Management

 Merging technology with management in a systematic approach to problem-solving is the foundation of the technical systems management program.
 Graduates focus on the application of engineering principles, the study of technology used in agriculture, and the integration of business concepts in food and agricultural industries.

 Offered by the top-ranked Department of Agricultural and Biological Engineering, the technical systems management PSM program prepares graduates for both technical and leadership careers in the management of agricultural and biological technical systems.

 The program equips graduates with the advanced knowledge, abilities, and skills to apply physical and natural sciences to solve some of the world’s most pressing problems.

 Graduates of the Illinois PSM in technical systems management will be able to

 - demonstrate a broad and deep knowledge of technical systems management,